DimitarGrozev5/nexgen-exam-task/README.md

 - Create **Input** Components, that are build on top of the default _html input elements_.
 - The **Input** Components can be controlled in one of two ways:

-1. By providing a **value** and **onChange** props and handling the Component state the usual way
+1. By providing a **value** and **onChange** props and handling the Component state the usual React way - useState, useReducer etc.
-2. By **not** providing these props and letting the parent Form take controll, trough a **useForm** custom hook
+2. By **not** providing these props and letting the parent Form take control, trough a **useForm** custom hook.
+The hook handles Input onChange events, takes care of validation and stores all of the form values in one place

-- The **Form** Component accepts an _onSubmit_ function, that will be called when the user submits the form, with an object of key-value pairs - { [inputName]: inputValue }
+- The **Form** Component accepts an _onSubmit_ function, that will be called when the user submits the form.
+The _onSubmit_ function will receive an object of key-value pairs - `{ [inputName]: inputValue }`

 - Every **Input** Component also can accept an _error message_ and a _validator function_.
 These values will be used for input validation.

-- A custom `useHTTPClient` hook is used to send and fetch data
+- A custom `useHTTPClient` hook is used to send and fetch data.

 ## CSS Styling

-The CSS layout relies heavily on _Flex_ and _Grid_.
-It uses _@media_ queries to provide a responsive design. _@media_ breakpoints are selected, in order to provide for a consistent user experience, across various device widths.
+The CSS layout relies on _Flex_ and _Grid_.
+It uses _@media_ queries to provide a responsive design. _@media_ breakpoints are selected, as to provide for a consistent user experience, across various device sizes.

-The CSS targetс the current versions of major browsers.
-Support for older browsers can be added.
+The CSS targets the current versions of major browsers.
+Support for older browsers can be added, through browser prefixes, @supports rules and js polyfills.